maurges/every-rust-gui-library/notes.md

 very fucking fast.
 Also, damn this is kind of ugly.
 Sizing, spacing, what the hell.

+It seems there are no platform dialogues.
+Alright, I already know a crate for that!

+Why does config_mgr require fucking FnMut when it's called once?
+This sucks, now I need to clone shit.

 - Default widgets: enough, plain
 - Creating simple widgets: dunno
 - Creating compound widgets: easy